 Brio tracks are another winner here.
 They have come in and out of play over the past three years but never go away.

 Every time my boys take out their tracks, something new gets created.
 I have watched these tracks go from simple setups to endless twists and turns from the kitchen into the living room.
 These are something I will undoubtedly miss once they hit their teenage years.

 Ready to introduce LEGOS and not sure where to start?
 We started with this classic set.
 It is the perfect collection of colors, accessories, and sizes to make ideas come to life.

 My oldest received these Mega Blocks on his first birthday.
 Again, these are something they use daily.
 We keep our set in the bathtub.
 The boys build alongside the edges and create magical castles.

 This school bus will be a great way to introduce the idea of riding a bus to all my children as they prepare for the next chapter.
-This school bus will also allow them to replay situations and explore something that they may be nervous about through creative play.
+This school bus will also allow them to replay situations and explore something they may be nervous about through creative play.

 Per my oldest’s request, this cart MUST be in my trunk every time we go grocery shopping.
 It is a must-have item.

 Not only does it give my children the ability to explore imaginary play, but it also gives them a purpose at the grocery store.
-My oldest knows what we get, and follows along knowing what goes inside.
+My oldest knows what we get and follows along, knowing what goes inside.

 We ADORE our ice cream scoop set.
 Everyone that walks through our door is handed a menu and an ice cream.
 This set makes the perfect ice breaker for children to begin conversations with new family and friends.